irebernardidev/Footwear-Fusion/README.md

 #### **Color Scheme**
 The website's design language is articulated through a color palette that captures the essence of tranquility and natural beauty.
 Each hue is carefully chosen to create an ambiance that is both calming and welcoming, with a subtle infusion of warmth that conjures a sense of peace and serenity.
-At the heart of the palette featured on [Coolors](https://coolors.co)is a soft blush pink (#F5CAC3), radiating a gentle and hospitable vibe.
+At the heart of the palette featured on [Coolors](https://coolors.co) is a soft blush pink (#F5CAC3), radiating a gentle and hospitable vibe.
 It's paired with an effervescent coral (#F28482), which injects the layout with a lively yet cozy warmth, resonating with a cheerful and dynamic spirit.
 Grounding these effusive tones, the muted teal (#84A59D) lends an earthy depth to the aesthetic, echoing the brand's connection to natural elements and understated elegance.

 The selection of these colors transcends mere visual pleasure; it is a deliberate strategy to elicit a psychological sense of ease and contentment among visitors.
 This chromatic harmony is woven consistently throughout the website’s interface, from the tactile feedback of interactive elements to the enchanting allure of the hero image.
 Each detail is steeped in these colors, crafting a cohesive and engaging digital narrative that guides the user through an effortlessly integrated visual experience.
 ![The color scheme](readme-testing-files/readme/color-scheme.png "The color scheme")